Treatment for gastritis

 - Legumes (beans, peas, and lentils)

-While these home remedies can help reduce or ease symptoms, home remedies rarely treat the underlying causes of gastritis.
+While these home remedies can help reduce or ease symptoms, they rarely treat the underlying causes of gastritis.

-Home remedies for gastritis aim at making sure that the inflammation level in the stomach gets reduced, and that the digestion process improves so that the stomach condition gets back to normal.
+Home remedies for gastritis aim to ensure that the inflammation level in the stomach gets reduced and that the digestion process improves so that the stomach condition returns to normal.

 Listed below are home remedies for gastritis

-- Spicy food needs to be avoided, this diet for gastritis needs to be avoided because it can lead to more burning sensations in the stomach and can add to the discomfort of the person.
-Those suffering from gastritis should consume light and less spicy foods, which are preferably bland so that the stomach can easily digest the foods.
+- Spicy food needs to be avoided.
+This diet for gastritis needs to be avoided because it can lead to more burning sensations in the stomach and can add to the discomfort of the person.
+Those suffering from gastritis should consume light and less spicy foods, preferably bland, so the stomach can easily digest the foods.

-- Coconut water is considered to be the most soothing and effective healer for people suffering from gastritis.
-It helps in treating the problem, and also reduces the inflammation in the stomach to make the person feel more comfortable.
-In addition to that, spinach juice and carrot juice should be consumed frequently when one is suffering from gastritis.
+- Coconut water is considered the most soothing and effective healer for people suffering from gastritis.
+It helps treat the problem and reduces stomach inflammation, making the person feel more comfortable.
+In addition, spinach and carrot juice should be consumed frequently when one suffers from gastritis.

 - Before meals, it is also good to take half a cup of potato juice.
 And it is also very important to ensure that the patient consumes a lot of water.

 - Buttermilk and curd can also be consumed for added relief and quick recovery.
-Additionally, you can try the use of asafoetida and cumin water.
+Additionally, you can try using asafoetida and cumin water.

-- Pickles, beverages such as tea and coffee, sweet aerated drinks, extremely sugary sweet diets, all kinds of strong spices and condiments, etc. all need to be avoided completely.
-These make the digestion process difficult and add to the discomfort of the patient.
+- Pickles, beverages such as tea and coffee, sweet aerated drinks, extremely sugary sweet diets, strong spices and condiments, etc., must be avoided completely.
+These make the digestion process difficult and add to the patient’s discomfort.
 However, tamarind water can be consumed for relief.

-Herbs for gastritis – popular and effective home-based natural treatment for gastritis
+Herbs for gastritis: a popular and effective home-based natural treatment for gastritis

-The use of herbs for gastritis is a form of natural treatment for gastritis that has also been proven for its effectiveness in the treatment of gastritis.
+Using herbs for gastritis is a natural treatment that has also proven effective.

 Asparagus (Asparagus Racemosa)

 - Asparagus is known to be an antispasmodic.
 It reduces the fire in the stomach.
-The root of the asparagus is effective in reducing the hyperacidity of the digestive system.
+The root of the asparagus effectively reduces the hyperacidity of the digestive system.